QuOp Functions

 FunctionDict

 Prior to QVA simulation, positional arguments of a QuOp Function are bound to the attributes of the receiving class if a match is found.
-Additional positional and keyword are specified via a FunctionDict:
+Additional positional and keyword arguments are specified via a FunctionDict:

 function_dict : {"args":List[Any], "kwargs":Dict}